phantom/shortcuts/README.md

 ## Introduction

 [Shortcuts](https://phantom.app/learn/blog/shortcuts) is a feature that enables NFT collections to surface a curated list of links to their holders.
-Wallets, and other clients such as NFT marketplaces, can request shortcuts for a given collection by querying the `external_url` field specified in a given NFT's metadata and appending a `/shortcuts.json` path.
+Wallets, and other platforms such as NFT marketplaces, can request shortcuts for a given collection by querying the `external_url` field specified in a given NFT's metadata and appending a `/shortcuts.json` path.
 Shortcuts are hosted and maintained by NFT creators themselves, and should adhere to the following specification.

 [shortcuts](https://github.com/phantom/shortcuts/assets/60185486/ad5fa479-11b2-4c09-b727-74934d5d45a8)